rockypagal/drop-down-npm-lib/README.md

 ### `onSelect`

 - **Type:** `function`
-- **Description:** Callback function triggered when an option is selected. `Receives two arguments: first the selected value and an optional object` for additional data.
+- **Description:** Callback function triggered when an option is selected. `Receives two arguments: selected value and an optional object` for additional data.
+  Here’s the improved version of your line:
-- **Note:** Useful for executing additional logic, such as updating state or triggering side effects, when a value is selected `use can use only one function to get selected value either use onSelect or setter`.
+- **Note:** Useful for executing additional logic, such as updating state or triggering side effects, when a value is selected.
+Use either `onSelect` or `setter` to get the selected value.

 ### `setter`